Carnap/Carnap/README.md

 Carnap has a GHCJS (client side) and a GHC (server side) part.

-Carnap-Server depends on the client side being available at `client-out` or otherwise linked into its static folder.
-This is accomplished automatically when we are building Nix packages for production, but this dependency is not automatically managed during development and you thus have to build the client side JavaScript before building the server.
+Building Carnap-Server depends on the client side components being available at `client-out` or otherwise linked into its static folder.
+This will be handled automatically by the approaches to building the client listed below, but the client needs to be built before the server.

 Nix does not support incremental package builds, so the suggested development workflow is to use `cabal` in a shell.
 A `Makefile` has been provided to make